Winter road maintenance standards boosted - BC Local News

 That’s because requirements calling for quicker response times and more intense snow clearing will be included only when new maintenance contracts are negotiated.

+It’ll be much the same for drivers in the Smithers and Hazelton areas using Hwy16 and north up Hwy37 North because the current contract for that area doesn’t expire until next Sept.
+30.

+As well, the current contract for the far northern stretch of Hwy37 North doesn’t expire until next July 31.

-Drivers in the Prince Rupert area and for a portion of Highway 16 stretching east toward Terrace until the boundary where the Terrace area maintenance contractor takes over will, however, experience those new standards sooner because the current contract there expires Sept.
+Drivers in the Prince Rupert area and for a portion of Hwy16 stretching east toward Terrace until the boundary where the Terrace area maintenance contractor takes over will, however, experience those new standards sooner because the current contract there expires Sept.
 30 of this year.

 Drivers in the Houston and Burns Lake will also experience the new standards this next winter because the current contract there expires Aug.
 31 of this year.